truenas/documentation/content/SCALECLIReference/Network/CLIIPMI.md

 ## IPMI Namespace

-The **ipmi** namespace has four commans and is based on user functions found in the SCALE API and web UI.
+The **ipmi** namespace has four commands and is based on user functions found in the SCALE API and web UI.
 It provides access to IPMI (Intelligent Platform Management Interface) configuration and management options.

 ## IPMI Commands